Orgzales/UnityShowerTrauma/README.md

 - 🗸 Washing face should decrease dirty level
 	- 🗸 Only able to do it if the shower is on
 	- 🗸 Decrese by 20 for now
-- When washing face, random events have a chance of happening
-	- Based off of insane level
-	- Instance Events (instant)
-		- Creppy jumpscares
-		- Sound events
-	- Small Events (small)
-		- Hidden monsters that run when looked at
-		- Small interaction with no punishment
-	- Interactable Events (Medium)
-		- Monsters that need to hid from
-		- Need to mash a button to not die
-		- Turning shower off/On to survive
-	- Level Changing Events (Level Changing)
-		- Moving into a different area through closets
-		- Getting transfer to a whole new area for a events
-		- Monsters that need to be constantly monitored
 - Event System:
 	- Insane Value determines if event happens or not:
 		- If event happens, Dirty value determines what kind of event happens